zdnemz/zdnemz/README.md

 ## 💬 Quote of the Day

 <!-- QUOTEOTD:START -->
-> "Decide whether or not the goal is worth the risks involved.
-If it is, stop worrying."
+> "If you haven't the strength to impose your own terms upon life, then you must accept the terms it offers you."
 >
-> — Amelia Earhart
+> — T.S.
+Eliot
 <!-- QUOTEOTD:END -->

 ## 📬 Get in Touch